UCL-CCS/HemePure-GPU/README.md

 * Zacharoudiou, I., McCullough, J. W. S. & Coveney, P. V. (2023).
 Development and performance of a HemeLB GPU code for human-scale blood flow simulation.
 Computer Physics Communications, 282, 108548.

 ##  Features #
-The CPU version of HemePure can be executed with the following functionality.
+The GPU version of HemePure can be executed with the following functionality.
 Some must be specified at the compilation of the hemepure executable.
 Simulations are conducted using a D3Q19 lattice stencil.

 Collision kernels (compile time):
 * LBGK - Single relaxation time